J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Revisions/GL-DPPD-7101-E.md

 **Input Data:**

-- ERCC_analysis/ERCC_DESeq2.csv (DESeq2 results table)
+- ERCC_analysis/ERCC_DESeq2.csv (ERCC DESeq2 results table, output from [Step 10b](#10b-perform-deseq2-analysis-of-ercc-counts-in-r))

 **Output Data:**

-- ERCC_analysis/ERCC_lodr_*.csv (ERCC Gene Table including mean counts, adjusted p-value and p-value and filtered to genes with both adj. p-value and p-value < 0.001)
+- ERCC_analysis/ERCC_lodr_*.csv (ERCC Gene Table including mean counts, adjusted p-value and p-value, and filtered to genes with both adj. p-value and p-value < 0.001)

+> All steps of the ERCC Spike-In Data Analysis are performed in a Jupyter Notebook (JN) and the completed JN is exported as an html file and published in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects) for the respective dataset.